aki5/libstl/README.md

 half-edges are represented by unsigned integers, and any number of companion arrays to map these integers into meaningful data.

-The half-edges are stored in groups of two, so the opposing half-edge is always the next integer.
-This way accessing the next half-edge is a simple `edge^1` operation.
+The half-edges are stored in groups of two, so that accessing the opposing half-edge is a simple `edge^1` expression.

 No edge structure is quite sufficient for every algorithm or application, so we hope that by using integers instead of linked structures to represent the edges gives an open-ended way of augmenting the edges with